Why Do Most Personal Injury Cases Settle?

 *This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

-If you were recently injured and considering filing a personal injury case, you may be wondering if personal injury lawsuits always settle, therefore guaranteeing you at least some damages in a payout.
+If you were recently injured and are considering filing a personal injury case, you may be wondering whether most personal injury lawsuits settle and, therefore, guarantee you at least some damages in a payout.

-Most personal injury lawsuits indeed settle before going to trial, especially when filed against an insurance company or other large company.
+Most personal injury lawsuits do in fact settle before going to trial, especially when filed against an insurance company or other large company.

 Why Do Most Personal Injury Cases Settle?

-Most personal injury lawsuits that are filed settle, which can be good news for the person suing.
+Personal injury lawsuits that settle can be good news for the person suing.
 Here are a few reasons personal injury cases settle:

-1. Settlements help reduce the risk for both parties: Regardless if you’re the person suing or the defendant, by reaching a settlement agreement, it helps reduce the risk that a trial brings.
-If you’re the injured party, you could go to court, and a jury could award you nothing.
+1. Settlements help reduce the risk for both parties: Regardless of whether you’re the person suing or the defendant, reaching a settlement agreement helps reduce the risk that a trial brings.
+You could go to court if you’re the injured party, and a jury could award you nothing.
 At the same time, the defendant is worried that, after a trial, the jury will award the plaintiff a large sum of money.

 2. Defendants want to keep their name out of the spotlight: Often, if the defendants see they have some fault in the incident, they’ll agree to a settlement because it avoids a lengthy trial and keeps the incident quiet.
-A trial, or its outcome, could be covered by the media, and defendants want to avoid such bad press.
+The media could cover a trial or its outcome, and defendants want to avoid such bad press.

 What Else Should I Be Aware Of In Personal Injury Cases?